 SKA pathfinders and precursors are telescopes engaged in SKA related technology and science studies to pave the way for the SKA.
 The valuable experience learnt in building and operating them is fed back to help design the SKA.
-Precursors are located on the SKA sites in Australia and South Africa, and include MeerKAT in South Africa, and MWA and ASKAP in Australia.
-Pathfinders are dotted around the globe, and include such telescopes as the VLA in the USA, LOFAR in the Netherlands, GMRT in India, etc. More information is available here.
+Precursors are located on the SKA sites in Australia and South Africa, and include MeerKAT and HERA in South Africa, and MWA and ASKAP in Australia.
+Pathfinders are dotted around the globe, and include such telescopes as the VLA in the USA, LOFAR in the Netherlands, GMRT in India, Parkes in Australia, e-MERLIN in the UK, NenuFAR in France, etc. More information is available here.

 What’s SKA1 and SKA2?

 The SKA is to be constructed in two phases: Phase 1 (SKA1) in South Africa and Australia representing a fraction of the full SKA; and Phase 2 (SKA2) expanding into other African countries, with the Australian component also being expanded.

 Why is the construction of the SKA phased?

 The decision to adopt a phased-approach for building the SKA telescope was mainly to manage risk and to permit technological evolution, building upon a decade of substantial investment in precursor telescopes, technologies, and design studies.
 SKA1 will deliver a major enhancement in capability over the current state-of-the-art and is due to begin construction in 2018, with early science planned for 2020.
 Construction of the full SKA will require more than a decade; the full implementation of the SKA will rely on further refinement of some of the enabling technologies over the coming years.

 What is the current status of the SKA project?